William de Meones: Career

 He derived his name from his birthplace, the village of East Meon in Hampshire.
-He is first heard of in Ireland in about 1279 as a clerk in the entourage of John de Derlington, who was Archbishop of Dublin 1279-1284, but never took up the office, as he died in March 1284 on the journey to Ireland.
-Clearly, William was a highly trusted official, since he was executor of the Archbishop's will.
-In his capacity as executor he defended a lawsuit brought against the Archbishop's estate by Thomas de Chaddesworth, Dean of St. Patrick's Cathedral, claiming sixty pounds compensation for a difficult and hazardous journey he had allegedly undertaken at the Archbishop's command.
+He is first heard of in Ireland in about 1279 as a clerk in the entourage of John de Derlington, who was Archbishop of Dublin 1279-1284, but never took up the office, as he died in March 1284 on his journey to Ireland.
+Clearly, William was a key official in Derlington's entourage, since he was executor of his will.
+In his capacity as executor he defended a lawsuit brought against the Archbishop's estate by Thomas de Chaddesworth, Dean of St. Patrick's Cathedral: the plaintiff claimed sixty pounds compensation for a difficult and hazardous journey he had undertaken at the Archbishop's command.
 De Meones was also a canon of St. Patrick's Cathedral, Dublin.
-He was employed to collect Crown revenues in 1285 and was keeper of the Queen's forests at Glencree in the Wicklow Mountains in 1290.
-In 1301-2 he was paying rent on Crown lands at Newgrange, Dublin.
+He was employed to collect Crown revenues in 1285 and was keeper of the Queen's forest at Glencree in the Wicklow Mountains in 1290 (this was the only royal forest in Ireland), and of the Queen's timber works there.
+In 1301-2 he was paying 8 pence rent on Crown lands at Newgrange, Dublin.